 Pentagon Watch: Where Did Your Tax Dollars Go This Week?

 The U.S. military has a reputation as a somewhat secretive organization.
-But in one respect at least, it ranks among the most "open" of our government agencies.
-The Department of Defense is positively sunshine-y in the frequency and clarity with which it describes the contracts it issues to private companies, updating them daily on its website.
+But in one respect at least, the Pentagon is one of the most "open" of our government agencies.
+Every day of the week, rain or shine, the Department of Defense tells U.S. taxpayers what contracts it's issued, to whom, and for how much -- all right out in the open on its website.

 Opportunities on the horizon